Happy to be off the 13 hour flight from SF and in Taipei.

 On the bright side, a new central train station has been opened in northern Bangkok, that the government hopes to use as a hub of a vastly expanded rail network, with a specific goal for tourist service.
 Good plans if they can find the will and money to execute the plan.

-The massive new Krung Thep Aphiwat Central Terminal opened January 19th
+The massive new Krung Thep Aphiwat Central Terminal opened January 19thMe and the Royal Family approving of the fantastic new station

 Thailand still seems to need more tourist (and other?) taxes to pay for infrastructure.
 One of the highly touristed (and beautiful) islands Koh Tao has instituted an arrival tax for each tourist to help pay for much needed sanitation and environmental improvements, but it’s a modest fee (<$1), so progress will be slow.
 Thailand itself is also proposing an international arrivals tax of 300 Baht (about $10) starting in June, and monies are designated for accident services and development assistance.
 It still seems light based on the impact tourists have on the infrastructure.
 We all love Thailand, so we should help pay to make it more sustainable.

-Beautiful, but a little vacant on opening as this was built for the future; including HSR
+Platforms and multi level concourse are inside the grand hall, but no photos allowed…Striking architectureRecruitment for new taxi drivers….but the station is also connected to two metro lines Beautiful, but a little vacant on opening as this was built for the future; including HSR

 But the most obvious deficiency in Bangkok’s transport network is walking and cycling.
 It’s shockingly disconnected.
 The artery and capillary (Soi) network is disconnected by design and development legacy, as well as many routes being cut off by the remaining canals.
 But dead end streets are the nicest to live on and bring quiet from the chaos, so the challenge is to expand walking and cycling networks without inducing car and scooter traffic.
 It can work with some clever bollards, gates, or chicanes…and maybe some scooter traffic is acceptable as this would shorten trips for many from the arteries, as a grid is established.

-There is literally no space for bikes on most roads in Bangkok…only for the brave and determined
+This is the way!Yup, Soi 14 does go through …just barely, but a fantastic calm link south of SukamvitThere is literally no space for bikes on most roads in Bangkok…only for the brave and determinedKitty finds some calm under a pick up truck

 So for us, this is a livability failure.
 The lack of connectivity has been recognized by some studies (See UDDC Goodwalk pilot plan) and a few small steps have been taken recently to improve pedestrian mobility, such as new ladder crosswalks and a corresponding law increasing fine for motorists violating ped ROW in them.